What has 80 feet, never gives up and works for 48 hours straight? That’s right – the Taekwon-Do Kickathon Team 2018!

 The Club Vice Captain, Luisa Bergunde, gave her thoughts on the event.

 “Of the three years I’ve been involved, this year has been the best yet.
 It is just such a valuable and worthwhile event, benefitting not only the three chosen charities but also all our Club members – old and new, advanced and beginners – by providing them with a chance to show their Taekwon-Do skills and grow as part of a team.

 “I’m really proud of what we were capable of achieving together as a team.”

-Owen Crew, who joined the Club in September 2017, expressed his enthusiasm for the event, stating that ” I had a great time pushing himself for a greater cause and was very impressed with the amount of money we raised.”
+Owen Crew, who joined the Club in September 2017, expressed his enthusiasm for the event, stating that ” I had a great time pushing myself for a greater cause and was very impressed with the amount of money we raised.”